RedisLabs/redislabs-docs/content/connect/data-types/_index.md

 Target data type (hash): string

 The `handling.decimal.mode` Debezium configuration parameter determines how the connector maps decimal values.
-When this is set to 'precision', the binary string received by Debezium is converted to its corresponding numeric value.
+When this is set to `precision`, the binary string received by Debezium is converted to its corresponding numeric value.

-Example:  Debezium converts a PostgreSQL field value of `4521398.56` to a binary string (`GvMbUA==`).
+Example:  Debezium converts a PostgreSQL field value of `4521398.56` to a binary string (`"GvMbUA=="`).
 This is then converted to a numeric value and stored in the target Redis database as `"4521398.56"`.

 ### smallint